Schedule & Curriculum

 The second section, lasting fifteen weeks, will be devoted to in-depth analysis of the memoir form, with special attention paid to structure, world-building, and scene versus summary.
 Each writer will be workshopped three times.
 We’ll separate the second and third sections with a one-month period of intense writing, the winter break.

 Before the first class, all writers will read one published memoir in common, to be determined in advance by the instructor.
 With the instructor’s assistance, writers will continue to identify books that will be particularly helpful to them in crafting their own memoir as the year unfolds, and will be expected to continue reading widely.

-The first session will be held on or near June 4th.
+The first session will be held in early June.
 As the year progresses, this schedule may change to accommodate student and instructor availability.
-(In some cases, classes may meet for an intensive, 6- or 12-hour weekend and not again for a few weeks.)

 Phase One (11 classes): June 7th - August 13th, 2023